Skip to main content

 Although it may seem like everything's changed, according to Burns, the foundations of marketing and building a strategic marketing plan remain the same.
 Modern marketing just uses different tactics, and prevailing perspectives within the industry have shifted.

 “Many of the tenets of marketing haven’t changed.
 The audience, the offer, message, where you reach them.
-Those haven’t changed,” she said.
+Those haven’t changed,” Burns said.
 “It’s the way we reach customers that’s changed.
 And, their requirement of us, of their customer experience, is for simplicity and ease.
 We have pivoted from being more brand-focused to being consumer-focused.”

 A degree can change your life.
 Discover more about SNHU's bachelor's in marketing: Find out what courses you'll take, skills you'll learn and how to request information about the program.